hatertron3000/webhooks-manager/README.md

 ### Events Dashboard
 TODO

+# Troubleshooting
+*I get an error about a CloudFormation template after I try to `amplify push`* Check the environment variables in the `parameters.json` files, and ensure the files are valid JSON.

+*I can't get past the terms of service page.
+I keep getting an error saying installation failed, and there is an error from Cognito in my browser's JS console saying the PreSignup Lambda didn't give a valid response.*
+Check the logs for the PreSignup Lambda in Cloudwatch.
+Logging may indicate a problem with an environment variable for the PreSignup Lambda like the Redirect URI, or Client Secret.

+*When I click the Events link in the navigation, the app loads another iframe of itself* Check that your Requestbin URL is a valid URL in *webhooks-manager/.env* file.

 # Known Issues
 ## Uninstall
 ### Problem
-There is no process to disable the Cognito user when an admin uninstalls the app from the store.
-This means before reinstalling the app, the store must be manually removed from the table in DynamoDB.
+There is no process implemented to disable the Cognito user when an admin uninstalls the app from the store.
+This means before reinstalling the app, the user must be manually removed from the Cognito user pool.

 ### Solution
 An Uninstall Callback URI can be provided to BigCommerce.
-When an admin uninstalls the app from the store, the Uninstall Callback URI can invoke a Lambda function to validate the Uninstall request, and update the stores table in DynamoDB as needed.
+When an admin uninstalls the app from the store, the Uninstall Callback URI can invoke a Lambda function to validate the Uninstall request, remove the user from the Cognito user pool, and update the stores table in DynamoDB as needed.

 ## App must be relaunched after installation
 ### Problem